Interpreting the results#

 If the posteriors have been computed using an MCMC sampler, as emcee, an autocorrelation analysis is performed automatically using the methods implemented in the sampler.
 For more information, please check the Autocorrelation analysis and convergence page from the emcee documentation.

 PyORBIT will first compute the integrated autocorrelation time for each variable using the built-in method in emcee.
-This method automatically check if the chains are long enough for a reliable autocorrelation analysis.
+This method automatically checks if the chains are long enough for a reliable autocorrelation analysis.
 If everything is fine, you’ll get this message:

 The chains are more than 50 times longer than the ACF, the estimate can be trusted

-If the chains are too short, the tolerance parameter (i.e., the minimum number of autocorrelation times needed to trust the estimate) will be lowered to 20, with a warning and a(likely overestimated) suggestion for the appropriate chain length.
+If the chains are too short, the tolerance parameter (i.e., the minimum number of autocorrelation times needed to trust the estimate) will be lowered to 20, with a warning and a (likely overestimated) suggestion for the appropriate chain length.

 ***** WARNING ******

-The integrated autocorrelation time cannot be reliably estimated likely the chains are too short, and ACF analysis is not fully reliable
+likely the chains are too short, and ACF analysis is not fully reliable

 emcee.autocorr.integrated_time tolerance lowered to 20